MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-common-data-model.md

    >  - Storage Blob Data Owner
    >  - Storage Blob Data Contributo

-6. Optionally, choose a different model.json or manifest.json file with a different set of entities from the container.
+1. Optionally, choose a different model.json or manifest.json file with a different set of entities from the container.

-7. Optionally, you can select additional entities to ingest.
+1. Optionally, you can select additional entities to ingest.
 You can also remove any already selected entities if there are no dependencies.

    > [!IMPORTANT]
    > If there are dependencies on the existing model.json or manifest.json file and the set of entities, you'll see an error message and can't select a different model.json or manifest.json file.
 Remove those dependencies before changing the model.json or manifest.json file or create a new data source with the model.json or manifest.json file that you want to use to avoid removing the dependencies.

-8. Optionally, you can select additional attributes or entities to enable data profiling on or disable already selected ones.
+1. Optionally, you can select additional attributes or entities to enable data profiling on or disable already selected ones.

+1. Click **Save** to apply your changes and return to the Data Sources page.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]